A1CST/GENREG_VIZ_DETAIL_1_2/README.md

 ---

+> ###  Important: Demonstration Repository
+> This is a **visualization-only repository**.
+The evolution you'll see was pre-computed using the **official GENREG protein system** (not included).
+This demonstrates real evolutionary learning results, but you cannot run new evolution or modify the training system.
+Perfect for education, exploration, and understanding GENREG principles!

+---

 ## Overview

-GENREG (Genetic Regulation) Evolution Visualizer is an educational tool that demonstrates how **trust-based evolutionary selection** can replace gradient descent in machine learning.
-Instead of training neural networks through backpropagation, GENREG evolves populations of organisms using biological principles: mutation, crossbreeding, and selection based on "trust scores."
+GENREG (Genetic Regulation) Evolution Visualizer is an **educational demonstration tool** that shows how **trust-based evolutionary selection** can replace gradient descent in machine learning.
+This visualizer replays pre-computed evolution data from the official GENREG system, making the abstract principles of evolutionary learning concrete and observable.

+> ** Important Note:** This repository contains a **visualization-only demonstration**.
+The evolution was pre-computed using the **official GENREG protein system** (not included in this repository).
+The visualizer replays this saved evolutionary history to demonstrate the concepts.
+This is an educational tool to understand GENREG principles, not a standalone training system.

-This visualizer makes the abstract concrete through three synchronized panels:
+This visualizer makes evolutionary learning concrete through three synchronized panels:
-- 🎮 **Snake Game Evolution**: Watch behavior progress from random wall-crashing to intelligent food-seeking
+-  **Snake Game Evolution**: Watch behavior progress from random wall-crashing to intelligent food-seeking (real evolved agents!)
-- 🧬 **Protein Cascade**: See real-time neural activation as organisms process sensory information
+-  **Protein Cascade**: See real-time neural activation from actual GENREG protein networks
-- 👥 **Population Genetics**: Observe mutations, crossbreeding, and natural selection in action
+-  **Population Genetics**: Observe mutations, crossbreeding, and natural selection that actually occurred

-### Why GENREG?
+### What is GENREG?

 Traditional neural networks use:
 - **Gradient descent** to optimize loss functions